Cloud-CV/EvalAI/docs/source/glossary.md

 ### Challenge

-An event, run by some institute or organization, wherein a number of researchers, students and data scientists compete with each other over a period of time.
+An event, run by an institute or organization, wherein a number of researchers, students, and data scientists participate and compete with each other over a period of time.
 Each challenge has a start time and generally an end time too.

 ### Challenge Host